minimob/minimob-adwall/README.md

 # Download and Install
 Download [the latest AAR][1] and add it to your project as a module

+# How it works

+To use the minimob adwall library you must extend your Activity class with our AddWallActivity class.
+When you Start your Activity you will show the Adwall inside the activity.

 # How to use the library:

+- Download [the latest AAR][1] and add it to your project as a module

-- Extend the AddWallActivity on a new Activity class
+- Create a new Activity class and change it to extend the AddWallActivity.

+- Do not forget to import com.minimob.adwall.activity.activity.AdWallActivity.

-- Implement OnCreate Method and add the code below
+- Implement OnCreate Method on your Activity class and add the code below:

 ```groovy

         // This method is used to declare if the payout of an offer will be multiplied
         // with the last value that you provided on AddRatioRange method.
         setIsRatioMultiplier(false);